breandan/breandan/research/statement.md

 I am a software engineer in the KAST lab at McGill University, under the supervision of Jin Guo.
 There, I am building tools to help software engineers find information and reason about software, by learning to read and write code.

 Statistical learning is starting to show a number of [practical applications](#practical-applications) for software engineering, e.g. code completion, static analysis, and information retrieval.
-My research seeks to aid humans designing and maintaining programs by helping them to locate information and manipulate the structure of connected software applications.
+My research seeks to aid humans designing and maintaining programs by helping them locate information and manipulate the structure of connected software applications.

 As a software engineer, I am particularly eager for the arrival of knowledge-enhanced and assistive programming tools.
 More concretely, my research attempts to infer relationships between software artifacts, including natural and formal languages, using machine learning.
 I believe there will be demand for such tools, if we can demonstrate their output is: